Tanay-22/Low-Level-Design/src/compositeDesignPattern/readme.md

 **Problem Statement**

-In the context of the video, the problem statement is designing a file system.
+The problem statement is designing a file system.
 The file system can have files or directories, and directories can have files or subdirectories.
 This creates a tree-like structure, where a directory can contain multiple files or subdirectories.

 **Solution**